Spring is here and we have all gotten that primordial urge to clean, dig and plant.

 Those same returns await our commercial and industrial neighbors who “tidy up the front yard.”

-This town has a definite need to urge property owners to clean up the main streets leading into our community.
-They may seem fine and normal to those who have looked at them for years, but they leave a poor impression on those driving in for the first time.
+This town has a definite need to urge commercial property owners to clean up the main streets leading into our community.
+They may seem fine and normal to those who have looked at them for years, but they leave less than a good first impression on those driving in for the first time.
 And we are talking more about curb appeal rather than just litter.

 Our schools work hard to instill pride and higher self-esteem in our students.
 Our economic development leaders strive to put their best foot forward every day that dawns.

 We want to remind local businesses that every store in this town has a stake in the appearance of this community.
-Now is the time for run-down and vacant property downtown and on the highway to spruce up, wash your windows and slap on a coat of paint.
+Now is the time for run-down property to spruce up and put a good face on Lula, Jonestown, Friar’s Point and Lyon, too.

 Take a little pride in your town.
-The rewards will make us all smile and be proud to call this place home.
+The rewards will make us all smile and be proud to call this community home.